ManApart/quest-command/readme.md

 ### Magic

 #### Elements
-Whether the cause is magic, or just that you lit a tree on fire with your tinderbox, elements will interact with each other.
+Whether the cause is magic, or just that you lit a tree on fire with your tinderbox, elements will use with each other.
 Often, a more powerful element will clear or weaken the duration of effects of a less powerful element of the opposite type.

 Name | Clears | Notes
 --- | --- | ---